-Founded in 2003 with a generous gift from Colby Trustee Emeritus, William Goldfarb ’68, P ’00, the Goldfarb Center for Public Affairs connects the Colby community to our nation’s most pressing current events, fosters awareness of the role of public policy, and inspires active citizenship.
-We spark thought-provoking conversations through high-profile public events and create networking opportunities for students interested in public affairs.
+Founded in 2003 with a generous gift from Colby Trustee Emeritus, William Goldfarb ’68, P ’00, the Goldfarb Center for Public Affairs connects the Colby community to the world of public policy, inspires active citizenship, and fosters discussion about creative, interdisciplinary approaches to complex societal challenges.
 We believe in a nonpartisan, inclusive approach that welcomes every opinion as part of a healthy discourse.
 Our events include world leaders, innovative thinkers, influential politicians, community activists, and cutting-edge academics.
 We engage students and faculty across disciplines to address both pressing and emerging topics in public affairs and policy, and also support student and faculty research in the field.